P3tr0viCh/Fuel/README.md

 Flow Calculator.
 Calculation of the required amount of fuel and its value depending on the intended distance, the fuel consumption of a vehicle and the unit cost of fuel.
 The distance can be calculated using Yandex.Maps.
+Determining the current location on the map.

 Chart of expenditure for the year by months.